 4. MKVToolnix (Windows, macOS, Linux, Unix-like)

-As its name indicates, MKVToolnix is a collection of tools to split, join, create and inspect Matroska files.
+MKVToolNix is a free, open-source set of tools for Windows, macOS, and Linux, used to create, edit, split, and inspect Matroska (.mkv) files.
+Undoubtedly, it must be on the list of MKV splitters.
 It’s a powerful program that can merge media files and export them as an MKV video, extract video, audio and subtitles from MKV file, split MKV file by size or by time, and modify MKV file properties.
 Except for MP4, MKVToolnix supports almost all video & audio formats.

 The best part of MKVToolnix is that it can solve the problems such as “unidentified codec error” “video lagging” “audio and video out of sync” and “subtitles delayed or out of sync”.